 Gwalior, Indore, and Nagpur all lost territory, and came under

-subordinate alliance with the
+subordinate alliance with the British Raj as princely states

 that retained internal sovereignty under British 'paramountcy'.
 Other